 You gain transferable skills in the following:

-Anthropology at Kent was ranked 10th in The Guardian University Guide 2021.
+Anthropology at Kent was ranked 4th for student satisfaction and 9th for graduate prospects in The Complete University Guide 2022.

 The conservation and environmental sector is an expanding area for employment opportunities.
 Potential employers include local, regional and national UK government departments, voluntary organisations and the private sector, as well as international conservation and environmental organisations.
 Many students also go on to pursue postgraduate studies.